SSMG4/Minecraft-PlayStation-Vita-Toolbox/README.md

 ### Multiple themes available:
 AMOLED, Grey, Black, White

+## Original Project
+If you wanna see the original project, click [here](https://github.com/r3versee/r3versee.github.io)!
+If you wanna see the developer, click [here](https://github.com/r3versee)!

-I am gonna try and keep it updated and also try to add new features and better stuff but i cant guarentee anything.
+I am gonna try and keep it updated while also trying to add new features and better stuff but i cant guarentee anything.

 >&copy; 2025 r3verse & SSMG4.
 All Rights Reserved.